DonovanDiamond/signalmgr/README.md

 `signalmgr` is a Go library designed to interact with the [bbernhard/signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) to manage Signal accounts more easily.
 This library provides a wrapper for the various signal-cli-rest-api endpoints covered in [signal-cli-rest-api swagger docs](https://bbernhard.github.io/signal-cli-rest-api/).

-## Limitations

-This project doesn't currently support [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) running in `json-rpc` mode, and it has to be run in either `normal` or `native` mode.

 ## Installation

 You can install the `signalmgr` library using `go get`: